ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/venturing-and-sea-scouts/what-a-life/index.md

     * Fishing
     * Forestry
     * Gardening
+    * Health Care
     * Insect Study
     * Mammal Study
     * Management
-    * Medicine
     * Nature
     * Oceanography Wildlife conservation
     * Plant Science
+    * Professions
     * Soil and water conservation
     * Veterinary science
 3. Be a biologist!
 Consider different areas of biological explorations presented below and pick TWO from A *or* B *or* C *or* D *or* E. Run the experiments or perform the activity and discuss your observations and conclusions with your counselor.
 Always be sure you have your parent’s or guardian’s permission before using the Internet.
     A. **Botanical Investigation: Effect of Light on Plant Growth** (1) Experiment: Plant pea seeds in potting soil, and grow and water one set under normal sunlight, another set under fluorescent light, and a last set of potted peas in large boxes with only one quarter-size hole for sunlight.
-Predict what difference(s) you expect to see among the three conditions, and allow plants to germinate and grow for at least two weeks.
+Predict what difference(s) you expect to see among the three conditions and allow plants to germinate and grow for at least two weeks.
             Record specific observations about the height, leaf size, number of leaves, color, and stem diameter.
 Document your results with photos.
 Graph your quantitative results.
         (2) Discuss with your counselor:
             * What was your hypothesis?
             * Did your experimental results agree with your hypothesis?
             * What factors contributed to the differences, if any, between your hypothesis and the actual experimental results?
             Helpful Links
-                * Factors affecting plant growth: https://en.wikipedia.org/wiki/Plant#Factors_affecting_growth
+                * Factors affecting plant growth: https://edis.ifas.ufl.edu/pdf/4H/4H36000.pdf
+                * Being an agricultural technician: https://www.sciencebuddies.org/scienceengineering-careers?s=agricultural%20technician
         (3) Discover.
 Explain to your counselor possible reasons that support your experimental results.
 Then answer TWO of the following questions.
             a.
 How does sunlight affect the process of photosynthesis?
             b.
 How do different colors of light affect plant growth?